okiharu/wasm_test/README.md

 # wasm_test

-A program to find a SUPINF from a randomly generated string.
+A program to find 'SUPINF' from a randomly generated string.

+I made this to verify the difference in processing speed between JavaScript and WebAssembly.
+The results are only a guide.

 ## Getting Started
 At /etc/wasm_test/findSupinf